mavlink/mavlink-devguide/en/guide/define_xml_element.md

 All messages within a particular generated library must have a unique ID - this is important because the `id` is used to determine the format of the message payload (i.e. what generated method can decode the message).

-Each dialect is allocated a specific range from which an id can be selected.
+For MAVLink 2, each dialect is allocated a specific range from which an id can be selected.
+This ensures that any dialect can include any other dialect (or common.xml) without clashes.
+It also means that messages can move from a dialect to common.xml without any code needing to change.

 When creating a new message you should select the next unused id for your dialect (after the last one defined in your target dialect file).

-> **Note** This strategy ensures that any dialect can include any other dialect (or common.xml) without clashes.
-  It also means that messages can move from a dialect to common.xml without any code needing to change.

-The current ranges are listed below.
+The allocated ranges are listed below.

 Dialect | Range
 --- | ---